ananace/matrix-releasetracker/README.md

 ---
 :backends:
 - :access_token: 0000000000000000000000000000000000000000 # GitHub access token - needs the public_repo scope
-  # also acceptable are a :login, :password combination - or :client_id, :client_secret for OAuth without GraphQL support
+  # also acceptable are a :login, :password combination - or :client_id, :client_secret for OAuth - without GraphQL support
-  # It's also possible to skip the authentication entirely, to run with heavily reduced limits
+  # It's also possible to skip the authentication entirely, to run with heavily reduced limits and only REST API functionality
   :type: github
 - :type: gitlab
 - :type: gitea